Georgios-Milis/graph-DBs/README.md

 ```bash
 docker run -it -p 8182:8182 janusgraph/janusgraph
 ```
 in some terminal to forward the port.
-If ypu want a Gremlin client console, run
+If you want a Gremlin client console, run
 ```bash
 docker run --rm --link janusgraph-default:janusgraph -e GREMLIN_REMOTE_HOSTS=janusgraph -it janusgraph/janusgraph:latest ./bin/gremlin.sh
 ```